zulip/zulip/docs/development/setup-recommended.md

 To debug such errors, you can log in to the Vagrant guest machine by running `vagrant ssh`, which should present you with a standard shell prompt.
-You can debug interactively by using e.g.,
-`cd zulip && ./tools/provision`, and then running the individual subcommands that failed.
+You can debug interactively by using, for example, `cd zulip && ./tools/provision`, and then running the individual subcommands that failed.
 Once you've resolved the problem, you can rerun `tools/provision` to proceed; the provisioning system is